 Social distancing is every Maverick’s responsibility

-The University of Texas at Arlington is adopting a phased approach to safely resuming activity on campus, while encouraging social distancing to provide the healthiest possible environment for staff, faculty and students.
+The University of Texas at Arlington continues to encourage social distancing to provide the healthiest possible environment for staff, faculty and students.

 In accordance those recommendations, UTA will promote and strongly encourage social distancing.